-Eldridge Park sits on 42.79 acres of land and is divided into east and west sides by Salt Creek, which runs down the middle of the park property.
+Eldridge Park sits on 43.26 acres of land and is divided into east and west sides by Salt Creek, which runs down the middle of the park property.
 The two halves of the park are connected by a foot bridge that spans Salt Creek.
 The east side of the park is 33 acres, and has soccer fields, tennis and roller hockey courts, picnic areas and a playground.
 The park also features prairie grass gardens and rolling hills, the largest of which is used as a sled hill during the winter.
 The west side of the park features a playground, ball diamond, picnic tables and a 2.3 acre lagoon for fishing and ice skating.
-There is also an ADA-accessible canoe launch.

-A three-quarter mile path winding around the perimeter of the park serves as a link to Salt Creek Greenway Trail, a 30.6 mile regional pedestrian and bicycle pathway that connects over 300,000 residents in 12 communities and two counties.
+A three-guarter mile path winding around the perimeter of the park serves as a link to Salt Creek Greenway Trail, a 30.6 mile regional pedestrian and bicycle pathway that connects over 300,000 residents in 12 communities and two counties.